Panasonic: 20th century

 Panasonic, then Matsushita Electric, was founded in 1918 by Kōnosuke Matsushita as a vendor of duplex lamp sockets.
 In the 1920s, Matsushita began regularly launching products.
 In 1927, he produced a line of bicycle lamps that were the first to be marketed with the National brand name.
 During World War II, the company operated factories in Japan and other parts of Asia which produced electrical components and appliances such as light fixtures, motors, electric irons, wireless equipment and its first vacuum tubes.

 After the war, the Matsushita group, largely having been split into MEI and MEW by the dissolution imposed by the occupation force, imperfectly regrouped as a Keiretsu and began to supply the post-war boom in Japan with radios and appliances, as well as bicycles.
 Matsushita's brother-in-law, Toshio Iue, founded Sanyo as a subcontractor for components after World War II.
-Sanyo grew to become a competitor to Matsushita, but was later acquired by Panasonic in December 2009.
+Sanyō grew to become a competitor to Matsushita, but was later acquired by Panasonic in December 2009.

 In 1961, Matsushita traveled to the United States and met American dealers.
 The company began producing television sets for the U.S. market under the Panasonic brand name, and expanded the use of the brand to Europe in 1979.

 Its plant in 1963 produced eight TV sets per minute, accounting for 21.8% of Japan's production of cathode ray tube television sets at the time, the largest share out of any company.

 The company used the National brand outside North America from the 1950s to the 1970s (the trademark could not be used in the United States because it was already in use).
 The inability to use the National brand name led to the creation of the Panasonic brand in the United States.
-Over the next several decades, Matsushita released additional products, including black and white TVs (1952), electrical blenders, fridges (1953), rice cookers (1959), color TVs, and microwave ovens (1966).
+Over the next several decades, Matsushita released additional products, including black and white TVs (1952), electrical blenders, fridges (1953), rice cookers (1959), color TVs, microwave ovens (1966), and analog synthesizers (1975, advertised as mini-organs).

 The company debuted a high-fidelity audio speaker in Japan in 1965 with the brand Technics.
 This line of high quality stereo components became a worldwide favorite, the most famous products being its turntables, such as the SL-1200 record player, known for its high-performance, precision and durability.
 Throughout the 1970s and early 1980s, Matsushita continued to produce high-quality specialized electronics for niche markets, such as shortwave radios, and developed its successful line of stereo receivers, CD players and other components.